Pixaoxiuxia/sky/content/Publications.Rmd

 • **Xiyuan Hu**\#, & Chao Guo.
 (Dec 2021).
 The Journey of Awareness: The Identification Course of Chinese Male Homosexual Orientation. *International Population Conference*, Hyderabad, India.
 [Poster](/Publications/Poster-IPC.png).

-# Working Papers

-• Yueping Song, **Xiyuan Hu**, & Hantao Wu.
-The Impact of Nutrition Investment on Educational Performance of Rural Adolescents: Evidence From Free Nutrition Lunch Policy.
-[In Chinese].

-• **Xiyuan Hu**, Dan Lu, Wenwen Wang, Heng Wang, & Chao Guo.
-In the Name of Growth: The Significance of Growing Environment and Communications Media in the Identification Course of Chinese Male Homosexual Orientation.
-[In Chinese].